 Your doctor may order a combination of blood cultures and imaging tests to diagnose the condition.
 The following tests may be used:

-A pyogenic liver abscess may appear as a mass on the liver when viewed with CT scans.
+A pyogenic liver abscess may appear as a mass containing gas and fluid in the liver when viewed with CT scans.

 Some people can be successfully treated for PLA with antibiotics alone.
 Most, however, need drainage of the abscess, which is considered to be the ideal therapy for PLA.
-This involves inserting a needle or tube into the abscess and removing the pus.
-Your doctor may also perform a liver biopsy at the same time by taking a sample of your liver.
-This helps your doctor determine the overall health of your liver, and it’s performed with the aid of a CT scan.
+This involves inserting a needle and possibly placing a drainage catheter into the abscess to remove the infection-containing pus.
+Your doctor may also perform a liver biopsy at the same time by taking a sample of your liver tissue.
+This helps your doctor determine the overall health of your liver.
+These invasive diagnostic and interventional procedures are performed with CT scan or ultrasound guidance.

-After surgery you’ll be treated with antibiotics for several weeks to avoid recurring infection.
-According to a review article in Clinical Liver Disease (CLD), both parenteral (injected or infused) and oral medications may be used to treat and manage PLA.
-An initial course of intravenous antibiotics aids healing.
+After surgery you’ll be treated with antibiotics for several weeks to help fully remove the infection.
+According to a review article in Clinical Liver Disease, parenteral (intravenous) antibiotics followed by oral antibiotics are used to treat and manage PLA.
+The initial course of intravenous antibiotics aids in the initial healing process.
 Several weeks of taking strong antibiotics by mouth can help you heal after you’ve had a good clinical response to surgical and parenteral antibiotic therapies.

-The main complication of PLA is sepsis, which is a body-wide bacterial infection that causes severe systemic inflammation.
+The main complication of PLA is sepsis, which is a severe infection that causes severe systemic inflammation.
 This can lead to a dangerous drop in blood pressure.
-If it’s not treated promptly with antibiotics, sepsis can be fatal.
+If it’s not treated promptly with antibiotics and intravenous fluid, sepsis can be fatal.